Glenda Gobe

 Glenda Gobe is a molecular biologist specialising in the molecular controls of apoptosis in kidney disease.
-She is Co-Director of the Centre for Kidney Disease Research (CKDR), School of Medicine, Translational Research Institute and The University of Queensland and Reader in the Discipline of Medicine at the School of Medicine, University of Queensland.
+She is co-director of the Centre for Kidney Disease Research (CKDR), School of Medicine, Translational Research Institute and The University of Queensland, and Reader in the Discipline of Medicine at the School of Medicine, University of Queensland.

 Biography

-Associate Professor Gobe is a molecular biologist with a well-established international record of achievements in kidney disease research.
+Associate Professor Gobe is a molecular biologist in kidney disease research.
 She produced the first study, internationally, on the role of apoptosis in kidney disease.